Monetization

 When it comes to making money from your YouTube channel, the sky is the limit.
-But before you embark on your YouTube journey, you’ll want to make sure that you set realistic expectations for your channel.
+But before you embark on your YouTube journey, you’ll want to make sure that you set realistic expectations.

 With the right knowledge and the right steps, you’ll be on your way to raking in the big bucks in no time.
 Wondering how many YouTube views you’ll need to start making money, and just how much you can make from the platform?
 In this article, we’ll give you an idea of the kind of YouTube money per view you can expect from your videos.